$\omega$-Regular Energy Problems: Energy Büchi Problems in Finite Weighted Automata

+\begin{definition} The \emph{energy Büchi trace problem} for a finite WBA $A$ initial credit $c\in \Nat$ and weak upper bound $b\in \Nat$ is to extract a witness run respecting the quantitative and qualitative constraints given that the corresponding energy Büchi problem was answered positively. \end{definition}

+These definitions naturally extend to other acceptance conditions like parity.
+A weighted (transition-based) Parity automaton (WPA) has the same structure as a WBA, however the meaning of the colors changes.
+Here, each color is assigned to a non-negative integer and we accept all runs for which the largest color seen infinitely often is even.
+This is commonly called a max-even-Parity condition, more details on this are given in Sec.~\ref{sec:parity_cond}.

-Energy problems for finite weighted automata without Büchi conditions, asking for the existence of any feasible run, have been introduced in \cite{DBLP:conf/formats/BouyerFLMS08} and extended to multiple weight dimensions in \cite{DBLP:conf/ictac/FahrenbergJLS11} where they are related to vector addition systems and Petri nets.
-We extend them to (transition-based generalized) Büchi conditions here but do not consider an extension to multiple weight dimensions.
+Energy problems for finite weighted automata without acceptance condition, asking for the existence of \emph{any} infinite $c$-feasible run, have been introduced in \cite{DBLP:conf/formats/BouyerFLMS08} and extended to multiple weight dimensions in \cite{DBLP:conf/ictac/FahrenbergJLS11} where they are related to vector addition systems and Petri nets.
+We extend them to (transition-based) generalized Büchi or Parity conditions here but do not consider an extension to multiple weight dimensions.